getapper/generator-g-next/README.md

 - It should add all the backend library files inside the `./lib` folder
 - It should add all fe and be dependencies to the package json
 - It should add all the required env vars to all env files

-### yo g-next:form

-- It should create a new form component in the selected folder
-- It should add a FormProvider
-- Current _form components will need to be refactored in order to get form fields from the provider